 ORTHODONTICS FOR TEENS

-The amount of time it takes to treat your smile with braces depends on three key factors:
+The amount of time it takes to transform your smile with braces varies and is defined by three key factors:

-- Early treatment — Early treatment allows us to monitor the growth of the jaw and recommend further orthodontic treatment if it becomes necessary.
-Not everybody receives early orthodontic treatment; in some cases, it may be recommended that the patient wait to receive treatment.
+- Early treatment — Phase 1 or Early treatment allows Dr. Vargo to monitor the growth of the jaw and recommend further orthodontic treatment at the precise time it becomes necessary.
+Not everyone is eligible for early orthodontic treatment but those who have it benefit from shorter and less invasive treatments..

-Our practice offers a variety of braces types and styles to choose from.
-Some common options include:
+Our practice offers many different braces types and styles for you to choose from.
+Some popular options include:

 - Ceramic braces